yaplas/smart-sidebar/README.md

     }
 ```

-If the site header is always visible and the footer is on the end of scroll:
+If the site header is sticky and the footer is on the end of scroll:

 ```css
     .sidebar-rail {